Edward-Zhuo/bios-611-project/readme.md

 What to Look At
 ===============

-The report/result of this analysis can be produced by invoking the following:
+The report/result of this analysis can be produced by invoking the following through the terminal in RStudio:

 ```
+cd work
-make writeup.pdf
+make report.pdf
 ```

 And this will build the report and any missing dependencies required